-Positive Ageing and Resilience Training (PART) is a project designed to support older people to increase their resilience to the challenges that most people experience in later life (such as retirement, acquiring a health condition or disability, becoming a carer or even bereavement).
+Positive Ageing and Resilience Training (PART) was a project designed to support older people to increase their resilience to the challenges that most people experience in later life (such as retirement, acquiring a health condition or disability, becoming a carer or even bereavement).

 A major component of resilience are the psychological attitudes which help people to generate more positive emotional responses in the face of difficulties.
 It is not about denying or avoiding difficulties, but learning how to respond to them more positively and in a way that enables people to ‘move forward’.

-The key elements of the programme are:-
+The key elements of the programme were:-

 - It is possible to change how you feel: ‘Thoughts are not facts’ – through mindfulness you become more aware of your thought processes and can review them critically

 - Relish the good things in life: Savouring is the capacity to attend to and appreciate and enhance the positive experiences in life

 - Cultivate positive emotions – They undo the effects of negativity and help you to flourish

 - Increase a sense of gratitude – Overcome the ‘negativity bias’ by noticing what is positive in life.

 - Develop your strengths – these are particular ways of behaving, thinking or feeling that we all have which grow resilience and wellbeing and point to a positive direction